From how much it costs to who gets the money if you die during the policy term, here’s a simple guide to life insurance.

 Generally, the answer is yes – but you’ll need to make sure the right arrangements are in place.

 If you have a joint life insurance policy, when you pass away, the money will usually go to the surviving policyholder – that is, the other person you had the policy with – unless you made other arrangements.
+If you and your partner separate at any time, we can split your joint policy into single policies.

 If you have a single life insurance policy, the money will be paid into your estate.
 Here’s where it’s really important that you make your wishes known.